May 17

 - 1973 - California Angels center fielder Bobby Valentine tries to scale a wall to prevent a Dick Green home run during a 5 - 4 loss to the Oakland Athletics.
 Valentine catches his spikes in the wall and fractures his leg.
 The injury will ruin his career.

-- 1978 - Lee Lacy hits a pinch-home run to help the Dodgers to a 10 - 1 victory over Pittsburgh.
+- 1978 - Lee Lacy hits a pinch home run to help the Dodgers to a 10 - 1 victory over Pittsburgh.
 It is Lacy's third consecutive home run in a pinch-hitting role, setting a major league record.
-His previous blasts were on May 2 and May 6.
+His previous blasts were on May 2nd and May 6th.

 - 1979 - With the wind really blowing out at Wrigley Field, the Chicago Cubs and Philadelphia Phillies join in a wild ten-inning slugfest won by the Phillies, 23 - 22.
 Dave Kingman hits three home runs and collects six RBI for the Cubs while teammate Bill Buckner has a grand slam and seven RBI.
-Mike Schmidt belts two home runs, including the game-winner in the tenth inning.
+Kingman's third blast is a tape measure shot, touching down at almost the identical spot as his already legendary April 14, 1976 moon shot.
+Mike Schmidt belts two home runs for the Phils, including the game-winner in the 10th inning.
 Bob Boone, pitcher Randy Lerch, and Garry Maddox also homer for the Phillies and Steve Ontiveros and Jerry Martin do it for the Cubs.
 The eleven home runs between the two teams tie a major league game record.
 The contest includes 50 hits.
+In 2010, the MLB Network will name it the 20th greatest game of the previous 50 years.

 - 1984 - Alan Wiggins of the San Diego Padres ties a National League record by stealing five bases in one game.
 Wiggins joins three others who have performed the feat: Dan McGann in 1904, Davey Lopes in 1974 and Lonnie Smith in 1982.

-- 1985 - The Texas Rangers name Bobby Valentine as their new manager, replacing the departed Doug Rader.
+- The Texas Rangers name Bobby Valentine as their new manager, replacing the fired Doug Rader.
 Under Rader, the Rangers had posted a record of 9-23, the worst in the major leagues.
-With Valentine at the helm, the Rangers will show some improvement, but will still finish last in the American League West.
+With Valentine at the helm, the Rangers will show some improvement, but will still finish last in the AL West.

 - 1992: